Pliocene: Climate

 During the Pliocene epoch (5.3 to 2.6 million years ago (Ma)), the Earth's climate became cooler and drier, as well as more seasonal, marking a transition between the relatively warm Miocene to the cooler Pleistocene.
 However, the beginning of the Pliocene was marked by an increase in global temperatures relative to the cooler Messinian.
 This increase was related to the 1.2 million year obliquity amplitude modulation cycle.
-By 3.3–3.0 Ma, during the Mid-Piacenzian Warm Period (mPWP), global average temperature was 2–3 °C higher than today, while carbon dioxide levels were the same as today (400 ppm).
+By 3.3–3.0 Ma, during the Mid-Piacenzian Warm Period (mPWP), global average temperature was 2–3 °C higher than today, while carbon dioxide levels were similar to year-2000 levels (approximately 400 ppm).
+The differences between the mPWP and today's climate (including surface temperature, atmospheric carbon dioxide, ice sheets, vegetation, and topography) provide information about today's climate sensitivity to changes in atmospheric carbon dioxide.
 Global sea level was about 25 m higher, though its exact value is uncertain.
 The northern hemisphere ice sheet was ephemeral before the onset of extensive glaciation over Greenland that occurred in the late Pliocene around 3 Ma.
 The formation of an Arctic ice cap is signaled by an abrupt shift in oxygen isotope ratios and ice-rafted cobbles in the North Atlantic and North Pacific Ocean beds.
 Mid-latitude glaciation was probably underway before the end of the epoch.
 The global cooling that occurred during the Pliocene may have accelerated on the disappearance of forests and the spread of grasslands and savannas.

 During the Pliocene the earth climate system response shifted from a period of high frequency-low amplitude oscillation dominated by the 41,000-year period of Earth's obliquity to one of low-frequency, high-amplitude oscillation dominated by the 100,000-year period of the orbital eccentricity characteristic of the Pleistocene glacial-interglacial cycles.

 During the late Pliocene and early Pleistocene, 3.6 to 2.6 Ma, the Arctic was much warmer than it is at the present day (with summer temperatures some 8 °C warmer than today).
 That is a key finding of research into a lake-sediment core obtained in Eastern Siberia, which is of exceptional importance because it has provided the longest continuous late Cenozoic land-based sedimentary record thus far.